 I met Butch at the launching site of his Aitutaki bonefish skiff, which turned out to be a hobby cat that he’d salvaged from one of the resorts and replaced it’s sails with a ply casting deck and small outboard.
 Although a little lacking in comparison to the elaborate skiffs thrown around by the bonefish guides of the Florida Keys, but in a south pacific number eight wire kind of way the skiff proved to be more than adequate for my Aitutaki bonefishing experience.
-As we worked our way out to the outer islands within the lagoon I set up the two rods I brought, I put together a #9 with an intermediate line to fish through the channels and a #8 with a floater for the flats.
+As we worked our way out to the outer islands within the lagoon I set up the two rods I brought, I put together a nine weight fly rod with an intermediate bonefish saltwater fly line to fish through the channels and an eight weight fly rod with a floating Airflo Bonefish fly line for the flats.
 To say the ride across the lagoon was a wet one would have been the understatement of the day, however I had as usual eaten too much at the resort buffet that morning so the cold shower blasted over me by the skiff helped to wake me up for the day and immediately forced me from being a relaxed holiday maker into no holds barred fishing mode.

 Butch and I worked our way from flat to flat picking up a number of bluefin and yellow-tail trevally but there were no signs of bonefish.
 I upped the anti on the questions, finding out that in a good day you’ll see about five bonefish and get a shot at a couple of these.
 We were still on the tail end of the storm and the wind ruffled even the shallowest of water not to mention making the casting challenging.
 After a couple of hours my arms were starting to ache from the casting and I was beginning to think that we might have already walked past our allotted five bonefish for the day.
 Maybe we’d failed to identify their ghostly shadows as they worked their way along the end of the flats beside us.
 As we walked our way back to the skiff from our third flat I was already thinking of lunch when butch cried “bonefish”.
 I aerialised a false cast as I scanned the water for the fish, “there he is go, go, go”, shouted Butch.
 So I shot out fifty feet of line blindly in front of us.
 “Nope you’ve spooked him”, Butch said.
 As I stripped my cast back.
 I wasn’t sure if I had just blown my only chance of the day or was Butch just trying to keep his client happy by making up fish?
 I certainly hadn’t seen it.
 “All you’ll ever see is the fishes shadow, they’re like ghosts”’ explained Butch.
 But with the shadows of the rolling waves rolling over the flats I was sure I’d never be able to spot one and wasn’t convinced that Butch could see them either.